Hat-trick

 A hat-trick or hat trick is the achievement of a generally positive feat three times in a match, or another achievement based on the number three.

 Origin

-The term first appeared in 1858 in cricket, to describe H. H. Stephenson taking three wickets with three consecutive deliveries.
+The term was first used in 1858 in cricket, to describe H. H. Stephenson taking three wickets with three consecutive deliveries.
 Fans held a collection for Stephenson, and presented him with a hat bought with the proceeds.
-The term was used in print for the first time in 1865 in the Chelmsford Chronicle.
-The term was eventually adopted by many other sports including hockey, association football, Formula 1 racing, rugby, water polo, and competitive video games such as Counter-Strike.
+The term appeared in print for the first known time in 1865 in the Chelmsford Chronicle.
+"Hat trick" was eventually adopted by many other sports, including hockey, association football, Formula 1 racing, rugby, water polo, and competitive video games such as Counter-Strike.